colekev/nba_win_prob_calc/README.md

 ![pbp_clean](https://github.com/colekev/nba_win_prob_calc/blob/master/images/pbp_preClean.png)

-Without going into it in painstaking detail, I'll say that data cleaning took some than a few lines of code.
-Once the data was cleaned and I had all the relevant information, I combined the data frame with historical point spreads (generously provided by [Sports Insights](https://www.sportsinsights.com/)).
+Without going into it in painstaking detail, I'll say that data cleaning took more than a few lines of code.
+After I cleaned the data and had all the relevant information, I combined the data frame with historical point spreads.
+(I reached out to [Sports Insights](https://www.sportsinsights.com/), which generously provided me the data).
 Once I had the matching dates and vistor/home team abbreviations on both data frames, the `leftjoin()` function from the [dplyr package](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) worked beautifully to combine them.

 ![pbp_clean_pos](https://github.com/colekev/nba_win_prob_calc/blob/master/images/pbp_posClean.png)

 ## The Process

-I had all the data I needed for each possession to build a robust win probability calculator: the closing point spread, time remaining, point differential, possession (categorical) and whether the visiting team ended up winning the game.
-Now I need to use these data to estimate the probability of the visiting team winning for every possession (every data frame row).
+I had all the data I needed for each possession to build a robust win probability calculator: the closing point spread, time remaining, point differential, possession and whether the visiting team ended up winning the game.

 #### The Models

 The most logical classifier to use for predicting a categorical outcome - like whether the visiting team was going to win or not - is logistic regression.
 I applied the `glm()` [function in R](http://www.statmethods.net/advstats/glm.html) using the "binomial" family to the training data set.

-For illustrative purposes, I picked out one game out of the cross-validation set to check if the output looked logical.
+For illustrative purposes, I picked one game out of the cross-validation set to check if the output looked logical.

 ![log_game](https://github.com/colekev/nba_win_prob_calc/blob/master/images/nbaWinProb.png)